-- Dom Perignon Rosé 2004 is a tribute to Pinot Noir
+- Dom Pérignon Rosé 2004 is a tribute to Pinot Noir

-- 30% pinot noir white wine and 30% pinot noir red wine, 40% chardonnay
+- 30% Pinot noir white wine, 30% Pinot noir red wine, 40% Chardonnay

-- Pairs beautifully with pigeon breast accompanied by a roasted brioche and rhubarb.
+- Pairs beautifully with Pigeon breast accompanied by a roasted brioche and rhubarb.

 On the palate the attack is quite smooth with a clear-cut finish.
 The wine is full of texture, intensity and has prolonged and unexpected hints of green citrus, specific to this vintage.

-The Dom Perignon Rosé Vintage 2004 is particularly fresh on the nose, with notes of red fruits such as red-currants, wild strawberries and hints of ripe hay, blood orange and cocoa.
+The Dom Pérignon Rosé Vintage 2004 is particularly fresh on the nose, with notes of red fruits such as red-currants, wild strawberries and hints of ripe hay, blood orange and cocoa.

-This full-bodied champagne is one of a kind and is certainly one of Dom Perignon's most intricate champagnes.
+This full-bodied champagne is one of a kind and is certainly one of Dom Pérignon's most intricate champagnes.
 2004 was a great year for vines: steady, problem-free vegetative growth with a copious amount of sizeable grape clusters.
 Fortunately enough, the vines barely suffered from any extreme weather changes, with a month of August that remained quite cool for that period of the year.
 The dry heat of the final weeks have truly shaped this vintage.